hashicorp/nomad/website/source/guides/tls.html.md

 and not a public one like [Let's Encrypt][letsencrypt] as any certificate signed by this CA will be allowed to communicate with the cluster.

-~> Nomad certificates may be signed by different intermediate CAs as long as the full `ca_file` on each node contains all of the CA certificates in the chain.
+~> Nomad certificates may be signed by intermediate CAs as long as the root CA is the same.
+Append all intermediate CAs to the `cert_file`.

 ### Certificate Authority